felipefahrion/conversor-px-rem/README.md

-# Conversr Px Rem Extension
+# Conversor Px Rem Extension

 This extension is a simple Pixel to Rem and Rem to Pixel conversor.
 The main idea for this one is to be more quickly in get pixel and rem values in a simple conversion.